 Unmonitored “local” alarms can still provide benefit, though limited.
 There is no monthly expense to deal with especially for multiple years with the big guys.
 If you’re home, the alarm noise lets you know there’s a problem and allows you to take necessary action.
 The noise may even frighten off some less-determined intruders.
 Many emergencies however are too serious to deal with by yourself, especially if you’re disabled or otherwise incapacitated.
 In most cases you’ll want police, fire, or medical professionals on the scene as soon as possible.

 Online security dealers can provide highly discounted UL central station monitoring on a no-contract, month to month basis, with the same features and services as ADT for example.
 For homeowners with an existing security system, it’s possible to get UL central station monitoring for half the retail price, and still be able to cancel anytime without penalty.
-One example is SafeHomeCentral which has been offering discount UL monitoring service for more than 30 years.
-Luckily, it’s not difficult to find online providers below the $10/month mark for the same monitoring services.
+SafeHomeCentral.com has been offering affordable UL monitoring service for more than 36 years.
+Did I mention landline alarm monitoring at just $8.95!

 Self-monitoring is an option which is less expensive than standard central station monitoring.
 In this scenario you receive a text and/or email from the monitoring company’s equipment directly and “you” decide if the alarm needs attention.
 There are no dispatch operators in the loop at all.
 You are responsible for calling the police or fire department.
 The problem is what if that text message comes to your phone while you are sleeping, on vacation, or in a meeting at work?
 Generally, only online security providers will offer self-monitoring as an option.